dmrq70/forth-mecrisp/sbo-l041/README.md

-It runs on both [the dev version](https://flabbergast.drak.xyz/posts/sbo/) and the [sensor deploy version](https://flabbergast.drak.xyz/posts/sbo-box/) - they've got the same schematic, just the PCBs are different.
+It runs on both [the dev version](https://flabbergast.drak.xyz/posts/sbo/) and the [sensor deploy version](https://flabbergast.drak.xyz/posts/sbo-box/) - they've got the same schematic (almost - the power jumpers are better thought out on the deploy version), just the PCBs are different.

 The space is quite tight (32kB flash), of which 16kB is taken up by Mecrisp Stellaris core.
 So I tried to minimize the includes, so various convenience